LeeWannacott/nvim-dogecomments/README.md

 TODO:
 - [ ] Deploy server to AWS as EC2 instance to show global amount of lines of code commented out by users of the plugin.
+- [ ] Silence commenting commands so don't show up in nvim when using them.